Best Mastodon Clients for 2026: Top Apps for Android, iOS, and Desktop

 Switching Clients Without Losing Anything

-One of Mastodon’s strengths is that your data lives on your instance, not in the client.
-Switching apps is seamless:
+One of the more underappreciated aspects of Mastodon is that your data lives on your instance, not inside any client.
+Switching apps carries essentially no risk.

 Common Mistakes